Etejerina/a-walk-in-python/day_4.md

 Now that we now about data types, variables and operators, we might need a lot of things in order to put all that to work.

-One of those 'things' are **Control Structures**, wich are used to modify the flow of execution of a certain code.
+One of those 'things' are **Control Structures**, which are used to modify the flow of execution of a certain code.

 ## Control Structures